How soon can I have my treatment?

 When should I come to the hospital?

 If patients are in chronic pain due to their condition or they have concerns about other symptoms, they should schedule an appointment with their doctor right away to discuss options for treatment.
 For the conditions described on this website, there is a wide range of treatment options, from medication, to physical therapy, and even surgery.
 Patients won’t know what the best treatment is for them until they talk to a doctor.
-To find a Partners physician who participates in Care Decisions, visit our Participating Providers page.
+To find a Mass General Brigham physician who participates in Care Decisions, visit our Participating Providers page.
 If you are having acute, severe symptoms (like sudden shortness of breath or you are suddenly unable to walk) seek care at the nearest emergency room or dial 911.

 How long will I be in the hospital?